 Now you should have a good handle on the general way that California lien waivers work, but some things can pop up to cause you to scratch your head.
 Below are some frequently encountered situations and questions, and some general answers.

-Conditional lien waivers are exchanged when payments hasn’t yet been made, so the natural question is whether you the parties will need to exchange another waiver after the payment (i.e. the unconditional)?
+Conditional lien waivers are exchanged when payments haven’t yet been made, so the natural question is whether the parties will need to exchange another waiver after the payment (i.e. the unconditional)?

 The answer is No.